railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 note is found by making a search on the order reference or the supplier name.
 You can then confirm the receipt of the products.

-As you saw in :ref:`ch-stocks`, if you receive only part of the order, OpenERP manages the remainder of that order.
+As described in :ref:`ch-stocks`, if you receive only part of the order, OpenERP manages the remainder of that order.
 A second receipt note is then automatically created for the goods not received.
 You can cancel it if you think that you will never receive the remaining products.